turian/audio-discrimination-crowdsource/README-spec.md

 ## Experiment Types

 There are currently two types of experiments.
 The first (2AFC) was the one originally spec'ed.
-Here are their names:

 * 2AFC
 * A/B

+For a particular experiment *type*, there might be multiple experiments with different *names*.

 Each experiment has a separate landing page.